n0tperfect/sensai-kata/README.md

 This project offers an experimental client that serves as an interface between [KataGo](https://github.com/lightvector/KataGo) and [sensaigo.com](http://sensaigo.com).
 In order to use the live-feedback features of sensaigo.com, you need to connect a KataGo instance to the server first.

+I have only used and tested the client on Windows.
+While the project could theoretically be run on MacOS or Linux, I have never tested this.

 **Warning**

 The current code is in an early experimental state.
 Use at your own risk.